kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 using client scripts of GreyNSights and can interactively query the dataset remotely. </p>

 <h1> Design Principles </h1>
+Some other approaches for analyzing and querying privacy sensitive datasets are uses anonymization techniques to obfusticate or remove PII's and then share the dataset.
+While , this seems like a promising approach.
+It could lead to linkage attacks.
+Analysts could reidentify anonymized data rows by linked it with other data sources.
+One such popular attack is the <a href="https://arxiv.org/abs/cs/0610105">Netflix attack</a>.
+The netflix dataset was anonymized and posted publicly, yet identity of the users could be recovered by linking with IMDB publicly available data.
+Using anonymization techniques are not the safest method of attaining privacy.
+This motivates the idea of being able to use PII's but such that the rows of PII's are not directly see by the analyst.
+Further , analysts could also recover values of the individual rows using differencing attacks where they perform two queries , say one query where the calculate a sum with a given datapoint and another query without a given datapoint.
+Subtracting the values of both gives the value of a sensitive row.
+This attack is known as differencing attack.
+It could be mitigated by instead returning differentially private answers to queries rather than exact answers to queries.

 <h1> Simple Example</h1>

 <h2> Data Owner</h2>